nhcooper123/sex-bias-museums/README.md

 Author(s): [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk)

-This repository contains all the code and some data used in the [link to paper will appear here]().
+This repository contains all the code and some data used in the [paper](https://10.1098/rspb.2016.0049).

 To cite the paper:
-> XXX
+> Natalie Cooper, Alexander L. Bond, Joshua L. Davis, Roberto Portela Miguez, Louise Tomsett, and Kristofer M. Helgen.
+2019.
+Sex biases in bird and mammal natural history collections.
+Proceedings of the Royal Society Series B: Biological Sciences. in press.
+DOI:10.1098/rspb.2016.0049.

 To cite this repo:
 > XXX